 - Crohn's disease.
-There is some evidence that Saccharomyces boulardii combined with mesalamine can help people with Crohn’s disease stay in remission longer.
+Early research shows that Saccharomyces boulardii combined with mesalamine can help people with Crohn’s disease stay in remission longer.
 Remission is a period of time during which symptoms of disease are controlled.
 Taking Saccharomyces boulardii also seems to reduce the number of bowel movements in people with Crohn’s disease.

-- Preventing yeast infections in the digestive tract of patients with cystic fibrosis.
+- Cystic fibrosis.
+Early research shows that taking Saccharomyces boulardii by mouth does not seem to reduce yeast infections in the digestive tract of people with cystic fibrosis.